Inevitably, things will change for organisations over time. Sometimes these changes have legal significance.

 - changing your organisation's constitution or rules

 - changing your organisation's legal structure (for incorporated associations)

 - working with other organisations (including auspicing agreements, joint ventures agreements, and memoranda of understanding)

-- amalgamating/merging with another organisation (or many), and
+- amalgamating or merging with another organisation (or organisations), and

 Changes may be needed when small, locally-focused community organisations have opportunities to operate interstate - this may require a change in legal structure.
 An organisation's fundraising and other activities may grow to a point where they decide to apply for Deductible Gift Recipient taxation status, and need to amend their constitution, and sometimes organisations find that there is no longer a need for their existence and decide to wind-up or merge with another not-for-profit organisation.